Ikom monoliths

 The Ikom monoliths are a series of volcanic-stone monoliths from the area of Ikom, Cross River State, Nigeria.
 The Ejagham may have engraved the monoliths around 200 CE.
-The monoliths are also called Akwasnshi or Atal among the Ejagham people.
+The monoliths are also called Akwaanshi or Atal among the Ejagham people.

 Description

 The stones are distributed among over thirty communities, in each community, they are found in circles, facing each other erect.
-Numbering about 300 in total, the monoliths are between 0.3 and 1.8 metres (1 and 6 feet) high and are laid out in some thirty circles located around Alok in the Ikom area of Cross River State.
+Numbering about 300 in total, the monoliths are between 0.3 m and 1.8 m high and are laid out in some thirty circles located around Alok in the Ikom area of Cross River State.
 They may be located in the central meeting place of the village or in the uncultivated area outside the village.
 The monoliths are carved in hard, medium-textured basaltic rock, a few are carved in sandstone and shelly limestone; they are phallic in form and some feature stylized faces as well as decorative patterns and inscriptions.
 Although the carvings have not been deciphered, researchers and linguists believe that the inscriptions may represent a form of writing and visual communication.